How conformity assessment bodies will be affected when the UK leaves the EU.

-You do not need to take any action, unless you decide to cease operating before Brexit.
+You do not need to take any action, unless you decide to stop operating before Brexit.

-If there’s a no-deal Brexit, UK conformity assessment bodies will no longer be recognised as competent to carry out mandatory conformity assessment processes for products due to be placed on the EU market.
+After Brexit, UK conformity assessment bodies will no longer be recognised as competent to carry out mandatory conformity assessment for products being placed on the EU market.

-This does not apply to product testing where manufacturers voluntarily choose to contract out testing against European or international standards.
+This does not apply to product testing where manufacturers voluntarily contract out testing against European or international standards.

-The government is putting in place a domestic legal framework that will enable UK conformity assessment bodies to continue operating for most products being placed on the UK market.
+The government is putting in place a domestic legal framework that will allow UK conformity assessment bodies to continue operating for most products being placed on the UK market.

-The UK product safety framework will mirror the existing EU framework as far as possible.
+The new UK legal framework will mirror the existing EU framework as far as possible.
 The technical requirements for becoming a UK approved body or a UK-recognised RTPO, UI or TAB will be broadly the same as they are now.

 Conversion to UK arrangements

 Most conformity assessment bodies in the UK (excluding those for medical devices and transportable pressure equipment) will automatically have their status converted under the new UK framework.